NUPW president Akanni McDowall (FILE)

 Speaking during debate on the Public Service (General) Order 2018, Franklyn claimed the NUPW had “gotten into bed” with the BLP to help bring down the Freundel Stuart-led DLP administration, then sold out public service employees by agreeing to a five per cent wage increase “ten minutes” into negotiations with the new BLP Government.

 Franklyn added that public servants felt that way since the NUPW had long held a firm stance of asking for a 23 per cent increase during the tenure of the Stuart administration, but had rushed to accept the new Government’s offer.

 But McDowall quickly defended the NUPW.
 (BA)

-Please read the full story in today's Weekend Nation, or in the eNATION edition.
+Please read the full story in the Daily Nation, or in the eNATION edition.